Overview

 Advanced settings in the CrashPlan API

 In version 6.8.3, the following settings were removed from Advanced settings in the CrashPlan console.
 These settings improve the performance and security of your CrashPlan environment and should always be enabled.
 You can use the CrashPlan API to enable these settings if they were disabled previously.
-For assistance with setting these APIs, contact your Customer Success Manager (CSM) to engage the CrashPlan Professional Services team.
+For assistance with setting these APIs, contact your Account Executive to engage the CrashPlan Professional Services team.

 For documentation of the APIs, see the appropriate section of the API Documentation Viewer: